JoseFlores04/CybersecurityAndDataPrivacyAutumn2025/BookingSystem/Phase1/Part1/test_report.md

   - Browser: Firefox 145.0.1

 **Assumptions & constraints:**
 - The test was done in one day.
+- The automated scan was limited to 1 hour
+- The booking system was running locally (localhost:8000)
 - Test was limited stricly only to the registration functionality.
 ---

 # 2️⃣ Executive Summary

-**Short summary:**  The penetration test of the booking system discovered some critical and medium vulnerabilities, for example, the possibility of been attack by SQL injection.
-Some of the founded weaknesses required an immediate remediation.
+**Short summary:**  The penetration test of the booking system discovered some critical vulnerabilities, for example: Path Traversal and the possibility of been attack by SQL injection.
+THere are present also medium and low-severity misconfigurations, for example: missing headers and the lack of CSFR protection.
+Some of the identified weaknesses required an immediate remediation.

 **Overall risk level:** Critical

 **Top 5 immediate actions:**
-1.
-2.
-3.
-4.
-5.
+1. Assume all input is malicious and use an "accept known good" input validation strategy.
+2. Zero trust on client side input and in general type check all data on the server side and also avoid dynamic SQL queries using simple string concatenation.
+3. Use anti-CSFR packages such as the OWASP CSFRGuard and ensure that the system is free of cross-site scripting issues.
+4. Ensure that the system support the Content-Security-Policy has also X-Frame-Options HTTP headers.
+5. Create and apply a strong password policy, passwords encryption is highly recomended

 ---